shivaraman83/cli-xray-component-scan-plugin/README.md

 # hello-frog

 ## About this plugin
-This plugin is a template and a functioning example for a basic JFrog CLI plugin.
-This README shows the expected structure of your plugin's README.
+This plugin can scan a component,a list of components(artifact/binaries) or a Golang gitrepo for vulnerabilities and complete licensing information using Jfrog Xray.

 ## Installation with JFrog CLI
 Installing the latest version: